RealMrLogan/blog/_posts/editing-shared-code.md

 "Not-Me": You pushed code on Friday!

-"Me": Yeah, what's the big deal?
-My code shouldn't break anything.
+"Me": Yeah, my code shouldn't break anything.

 Ha!
 Let me tell you a story...
 A long, long time ago (I think it was two weeks ago) I was given the task at work to update a piece of global code.
 Global, meaning the whole site uses it, not just one or two pages.
 Global, as in, if I mess up, someone will probably notice.